kmsmith137/ch_frb_l1/MANUAL.md

     ./ch-frb-simulate-l0 l0_configs/l0_example1.yaml 30
     ```
     This will simulate 30 seconds of data.
 If you switch back to the L1 server's window,
     you'll see some incremental output, as chunks of data are processed.

-After it finishes, you'll see
-    a line "toy-l1b.py: wrote toy_l1b_beam0.png".
-This is a plot of the coarse-grained
+    After it finishes, you'll see a line "toy-l1b.py: wrote toy_l1b_beam0.png".
+This is a
+    plot of the coarse-grained triggers, with time on the x-axis and DM on the y-axis.
+The
-    triggers, which will not contain any interesting features, because the simulation
-    is pure noise.
+    plot will not contain any FRB's, because the simulation is pure noise.
+Note that the blue
+    "stairstep" region in the left part of the plot is symptomatic of the "slow start" problem
+    mentioned under "Caveats" near the beginning of this file.

 <a name="example2"></a>
 **Example 2:** similar to example 1, but slightly more complicated as follows.